gagle/node-seraphim/README.md

 });
 ```

 `onLoad` is a callback that is executed when `load()` finishes.
 It takes two parameters: the object to merge and a callback.
 The callback allows you to execute any asynchronous function between two calls to `load()`.
 Please note that if you use the `onLoad` callback the object is not merged automatically and you'll need to merge it explicitly.
+This callback doesn't catch the errors, so if you need to do a synchronous operation that can throw an error, catch it and use the `cb` parameter to return the error and the result.

 ```javascript
 .load ("file.json", function (o, cb){